 The MLS Rules exist to protect your rights as a real estate professional and to protect the accuracy of MLS data.
 Receiving a citation for an MLS Rules violation is something you want to avoid.
 A citation can cost you money and potentially hurt your standing with your association/board.
 Most rules violations are unintentional and can be easily avoided.
 Follow these tips to steer clear of the most common violations!

-Description of Violation: Within five (5) calendar days of entry, listings input into the MLS are required to have at least one photograph accurately depicting a substantial portion of the exterior of the property.
+Per Rule 11.5.1, within two (2) calendar days of entry, listings input into the MLS are required to have at least one (1) photograph accurately depicting a substantial portion of the exterior of the property.
 Additionally, a compliant exterior photograph must remain on the listing at all times for all statuses.

-How to avoid the violation: To help avoid this violation, you must add at least one photo or rendering of the exterior structure of the listed property within five calendar days of entering a listing into the MLS, regardless of the listing status.
-If a property is sold within five calendar days of entering the listing into the MLS, it is important that you add at least one exterior structural photo prior to closing the listing.
+How to avoid the violation: Once a listing is entered in the MLS, you must add at least one (1) compliant photo or rendering of the exterior structure of the listed property within two (2) calendar days, regardless of the listing status.
+If a property is sold within five calendar days of entering the listing into the MLS, it is important that you add at least one compliant exterior structural photo prior to closing the listing.

 This photo requirement does not apply to (1) Business opportunity listings, or, (2) listings that are Canceled within five calendar days of entry.

 Description of Violation: Branding of any Media submitted to the MLS is prohibited.
 Photos, virtual tours and any media submitted to the MLS must not contain any branding or promotional information related to the listing broker or agent.
-The listing broker must also possess the proper authorization to use media obtained from third parties.

 How to avoid the violation: Photos and media uploaded onto the MLS must not contain any of the items below.